edgelesssys/emojivoto/README.md

     kubectl set image -n emojivoto statefulset/voting voting-svc=ghcr.io/edgelesssys/emojivoto/voting-svc:v0.4.0-fix
     ```

-    Updating the manifest will invalidate Marblerun's certificate chain so that the existing services will not accept old versions of the updated voting service anymore.
+    Updating the manifest will invalidate MarbleRun's certificate chain so that the existing services will not accept old versions of the updated voting service anymore.
 Hence, we need to restart the other services to obtain a fresh certificate chain:

     ```bash
     kubectl rollout restart -n emojivoto statefulset emoji web